larryaasen/upgrader/README.md

 * minAppVersion: the minimum app version supported by this app.
 Earlier versions of this app will be forced to update to the current version.
 Defaults to ```null```.
 * dialogStyle: the upgrade dialog style, either ```material``` or ```cupertino```, defaults to ```material```, used only by UpgradeAlert, works on Android and iOS.

+## iOS Country Code

+When your app is not in the iOS `US` App Store, which is the default, you must use the `countryCode` parameter mentioned above.
+The upgrader package does not know which country app store to use because it is not provided by Apple.
+It assumes the app is in the `US` App Store.

 ## Limitations
 These widgets work on both Android and iOS.
 When running on iOS the App Store will provide the